ACDR/homebridge-yamaha-avr/README.md

 ```

 ## Usage Notes
-Quickly switch input using the information (i) button in the Control Centre remote
+* Quickly switch input using the information (i) button in the Control Centre remote
+* Adjust the volume using the physical volume buttons on your iOS device whilst the Control Centre remote is open

 ## Configuration
 Add a new platform to your homebridge `config.json`.